Imamate and guardianship of Ali: Verse of khayr ol-bareyyah

+Verse of mawadda

+The Verse of the Mawadda (Quran 42:23) commands Muhammad to ask for no reward for his message except "affection among kinsfolk" (al-qurba), creating a fundamental disagreement between Islamic traditions over the identity and religious authority of these relatives.
+Shia Muslims interpret al-qurba strictly as the Ahl al-Bayt, who specifically identifying them as Fatima, Ali, Hasan, Husayn, and they view this mandatory love as a divine decree requiring total religious and political obedience to them.
+Conversely, most Sunni authors and scholars reject this exclusive interpretation, with prominent figures like al-Tabari and modern academics noting that the Arabic phrasing does not strictly align with the Shia view, leading Sunnis to argue that the verse instead commands a general affection for kinsfolk or implies drawing closer to God through obedience.

 Muhammadan guardianship

 While Muhammad holds the position of prophethood and guardianship at the same time, Ali is the perfect guardian, hence he is called "the guardian of God".
 As Haydar Amuli says, guardianship is the Batin and inner aspect of prophecy.
 Henry Corbin says that just as the manifest of prophecy must come to an end in a person and that person is Muhammad, the interior aspect of that which is Wilayah must also come to an end in the manifestation of an earthly person.
 This person is Ali, who has the closest spiritual closeness to Muhammad.
 That is, the Muhammadan guardianship is the esoteric and hidden aspect of the prophethood of all the prophets that has emerged with Ali.

 That is why most Sufi teachings bring their spiritual lineage to Ali and start from him.
 Henry Corbin says that even if there is controversy in the historical citation of these spiritual dynasties, it is more indicative of their intention to connect to the origin of the Wilayah.

 Painting of the appointment of Ali by Muhammad in Ghadir Khumm, from the book The Remaining Signs of Past Centuries by Al-Biruni, 1307 or 1308 AD.